gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 Let's run the following [program](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/using-traffic-generators.py) to generate a statistics file for just 4 Linear Generator Cores.

-The program listed above takes two command line arguments: traffic generator type and number of cores.

-It will set up traffic generator and configure the board for us.
+The program takes two command line arguments (traffic generator type and number of cores) to set up the traffic generator and configure the board for us.

-Let's run the program with the following command.
+Let's test a board with only 4 Linear Traffic Generator Cores using the following command.

 ```sh
 gem5 --debug-flags=TrafficGen --debug-end=10000 ./materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/using-traffic-generators.py linear 4